terraform-ibm-modules/terraform-ibm-landing-zone/.docs/bastion/bastion.md

 ### Teleport configuration variables

-In the `terraform.tfvars` file, there is a section labeled **Bastion Host Deployment**.
-These variables are needed to provision the bastion host using Teleport.
+The following variables need to be set to provision the bastion host using Teleport.

 ```
 provision_teleport_in_f5  # Provision Teleport in the Edge VPC alongside the F5